 The main takeaway from all this though is he was a programmer who developed games.
 He not only had direct experience with making the product, he was also very good at it.
 His game credits are very impressive and continue through the late 1990s while he was working at an executive level.
 In short, he wasn’t the kind of CEO you generally associate with corporations.
 Even Japanese corporations — which still have their share of empty suits.

 To get to the contents of the book itself, it is an edited series of extracts from the “Iwata Asks” segments on the Nintendo website and discussions with Shigesato Itoi from his website, Hobo Nikka Itoi Shimbun.
 The latter makes for the majority of the content.
-It also has contributions from Shigeru Miyamoto and Shigesato Itoi.
+It also has contributions from Shigeru Miyamoto and the aforementioned Shigesato Itoi.
 The former is well-known as the creator of Nintendo’s best known games including Donkey Kong, Super Mario Bros. and The Legend of Zelda.
 The latter is better known in his homeland as a writer but known to Western audiences as the creative force behind the Mother series of RPGs.
 Earthbound for the Super Nintendo was the second in the series and the third has still not been localised as of writing.

 I imagine the impetus to translate this book was born more of the popularity of its subject than the contents.
 This is not really a book about video games or Satoru Iwata.
 At its core, it is firmly in the business genre and most of Iwata’s statements are business focused.
 It is also a very short book, in large font and broken into very short sections that can be read during travel of trains and planes.
 In fact, if one was on a long enough flight, it could easily be finished in a sitting.
 The short sections are further bookmarked by “Words of Wisdom” which are shorter quotes from Iwata, also with a business focus.
-None of this is a criticism, it is just warning readers expecting a biography to curb their expectations before the checkout.
+None of this is a criticism, it is just warning readers expecting a biography to curb their expectations before going through the checkout.

 Iwata had a unique managerial style that involved direct meetings and discussion with employees on a regular basis.
 If this book is to be believed, he was not one to lose his temper and was very patient and understanding with his employees.
 Much of the book covers his success in overcoming problems such as development on Earthbound, the launch of the Wii and the debt troubles of HAL Laboratories.
 All of which turned out to be successful in the end.